mozilla/eslint-plugin-amo/README.md

 describe(__filename, () => {});
 ```

-Use the ESLint `--fix` option on the command line to automatically fixes problems reported by this rule.
+:wrench: Use the ESLint `--fix` option on the command line to automatically fixes problems reported by this rule.

 :bulb: We enforce this rule because of the following issue: https://github.com/mozilla/addons-frontend/issues/2928.